 Mandatory Tender on Mode Change Dates.
-2019 Series G-2 Bonds to be changed from one Mode to another Mode will be subject to mandatory tender for purchase on such Mode Change Date at a purchase price equal to 100% of the principal amount of any 2019 Series G-2 Bonds tendered for purchase plus accrued interest, if any, to the Purchase Date (the "Purchase Price").
+2020 Series C-2 Bonds to be changed from one Mode to another Mode will be subject to mandatory tender for purchase on such Mode Change Date (or on the day which would have been a Mode Change Date had all the conditions with respect to changes from one Mode to another Mode described in the 2020ABC Indenture been satisfied by the Proposed Mode Change Date) at a purchase price equal to 100% of the principal amount of any 2020 Series C-2 Bonds tendered for purchase plus accrued interest, if any, to the Purchase Date (the "Purchase Price").
 Bonds purchased shall be delivered by the Owners (with all necessary endorsements) to the office of the Paying Agent in Salt Lake City, Utah, at or before 12:00 noon, New York City time, on the proposed Mode Change Date and payment of the Purchase Price shall be made by wire transfer of immediately available funds by 3:00 p.m.
 New York City time on such date.
-The Trustee shall give notice of such mandatory purchase by first-class mail, or transmitted in such other manner (such as by Electronic Means) as may be customary for the industry as directed in writing by the Authority, to the Owners of such 2019 Series G-2 Bonds subject to mandatory purchase, with a copy to the MSRB, no less than 15 days prior to the Mandatory Purchase Date.
-Such notice is to state the Mandatory Purchase Date, the Purchase Price, the numbers of the 2019 Series G-2 Bonds to be purchased if less than all of the 2019 Series G-2 Bonds owned by such Owner are to be purchased and that interest on such 2019 Series G-2 Bonds subject to mandatory purchase will cease to accrue from and after the Mandatory Purchase Date.
-The failure to transmit such notice with respect to any 2019 Series G-2 Bond shall not affect the validity of the mandatory purchase of any other 2019 Series G-2 Bond with respect to which such notice was mailed.
+The Trustee shall give notice of such mandatory purchase by first-class mail, or transmitted in such other manner (such as by Electronic Means) as may be customary for the industry as directed in writing by the Authority, to the Owners of such 2020 Series C-2 Bonds subject to mandatory purchase, with a copy to the MSRB, no less than 15 days prior to the Mandatory Purchase Date.
+Such notice is to state the Mandatory Purchase Date, the Purchase Price, the numbers of the 2020 Series C-2 Bonds to be purchased if less than all of the 2020 Series C-2 Bonds owned by such Owner are to be purchased and that interest on such 2020 Series C-2 Bonds subject to mandatory purchase will cease to accrue from and after the Mandatory Purchase Date.
+The failure to transmit such notice with respect to any 2020 Series C-2 Bond shall not affect the validity of the mandatory purchase of any other 2020 Series C-2 Bond with respect to which such notice was mailed.
 Any notice transmitted as aforesaid will be conclusively presumed to have been given, whether or not actually received by any Owner.
-So long as the 2019 Series G-2 Bonds are registered in the DTC book-entry system described in Appendix H to this Official Statement, such notices will be sent only to DTC's nominee.
+So long as the 2020 Series C-2 Bonds are registered in the DTC book-entry system described in Appendix H to this Official Statement, such notices will be sent only to DTC's nominee.

 Mandatory Purchase upon Termination, Replacement or Expiration of Liquidity Facility.
-If at any time the Trustee receives notice from the Authority or a Liquidity Facility Provider that 2019 Series G-2 Bonds tendered for purchase having the benefit of a Liquidity Facility shall, on the date specified in such notice, cease to be subject to purchase pursuant to such Liquidity Facility then in effect as a result of (i) the termination, replacement or expiration of the term, as extended, of a Liquidity Facility, including but not limited to termination at the option of the Authority in accordance with the terms of such Liquidity Facility, or (ii) the occurrence and continuance of certain specified events under such Liquidity Facility (i.e., on a Notice of Termination Date as defined in the Initial 2019G-2 Liquidity Facility), then such 2019 Series G-2 Bonds shall be purchased or deemed purchased at the Purchase Price.
+If at any time the Trustee receives notice from the Authority or a Liquidity Facility Provider that 2020 Series C-2 Bonds tendered for purchase having the benefit of a Liquidity Facility shall, on the date specified in such notice, cease to be subject to purchase pursuant to such Liquidity Facility then in effect as a result of (i) the termination, replacement or expiration of the term, as extended, of a Liquidity Facility, including but not limited to termination at the option of the Authority in accordance with the terms of such Liquidity Facility, or (ii) the occurrence and continuance of certain specified events under such Liquidity Facility (i.e., on a Notice of Termination Date as defined in the Initial 2020C-2 Liquidity Facility), then such 2020 Series C-2 Bonds shall be purchased or deemed purchased at the Purchase Price.